arez/arez/README.md

 * Explicitly add component (a.k.a. scope) to Actions, ComputedValue, Observables etc.

 * Enhance WhyRun and write tests for it.
-In browser environment use console group functions and colorization to make it more attractive as a debugging experience.

 * Use SpyUtil in "integration" tests to records a trace.
 Add mechanisms to verify traces match "enough".
 Essentially serialize to json?